tobiaskortus/covid19-search/processing/README.md

 In order to find a suitable technique for both a efficient execution as well as a high quality of extracted keyphrases, different graph based keyphrase extraction techniques  were examined (all techniques were tested with implementations provided by the [python keyphrase extraction (pke)](https://github.com/boudinfl/pke) and [python-rake](https://github.com/fabianvf/python-rake) modules).
 For each of the tested algorithms the mean execution time needed in order to process a document was measured.
 (The required sourcecode and results are documented in `keyphrase-extraction-tests.ipynb`)

-Due to the poor runtime performance of the most extraction algorithms which can be considered unsuitable in terms of the overal runtime required in order to process a large set of documents.
+Due to the poor runtime performance of the most extraction algorithms which can be considered unsuitable in terms of the overall runtime required in order to process a large set of documents.
 Since the results of the Rapid Automatic Keyword Extraction (RAKE) model (which has by far the best average runtime) does provide sufficient results compared to the other models, this technique is selected for the keyphrase extraction task.

 <p align="center">
   <img width=55% src="../doc/keyphrase_extraction.png">